 The ERPD estimated average removals over the period 2005-2014 at -139,172 tCO2/year.
 However, for each year subsequent to the start year of the reference period (2005), delayed removals from the preceding years are included from the growing plantations.
 So, in year 2005 only growth in plantations established in 2005 are accounted for.
 In 2006, growth in plantations established in 2006 and growth in plantations established in 2005 are accounted for, etc. As such, the historical average removal value of -139,172 tCO2/year includes on average $\frac{(1+2+3+4+5+6+7+8+9+10)}{10} = 5.5$ years of growth.
-If removals occurring over the 2019 monitoring period would be accounted as including only growth in plantations established this single year without considering delayed growth from the preceding years this would mean the average years of growth included in the monitoring period would be from one year only as opposed to 5.5 years.
+If removals occurring over the 2018-2019 monitoring period would be accounted as including only growth in plantations established these two years without considering delayed growth from the preceding years this would mean the average years of growth included in the monitoring period would be $\frac{(1+2)}{2} = 1.5$ years.
 As such, Ghana makes reference to FMT Note CF-2020-5 dating 29 January 2021 and is suggesting to follow the FMT recommendation.
 All information for the annual assessment of removals over the reference period remains unaltered.